ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/README.md

 This allows you to quickly convert encrypted responses from the API into plaintext, or generate encrypted payloads to send to the API!

-### Demo Code - Authentication

-This page contains sample code which you can use in your application to get started with authentication.

-This page also provides you with a quick and simple way to test if your credentials work, allowing you to do a quick sanity check on the veracity of your credentials.

 ### Courses